Installing the Standard Edition

 You can also install the Standard Edition using GIT.
 Just clone the repository from github:

 You still need Composer to get the dependencies.
-To install or update the
+To get the correct

 dependencies, use the